twlevelup/watch_edition/CONTRIBUTING.md

 - Commit and push the topic branch.
 - Make a pull request.

-Your changes should include adequate test coverage and run the pre-commit task first.
+Your changes should include adequate test coverage and pass the pre-commit task.

 Thank you for helping out!